SamrawitMM/ADM-HW1/README.md

 ### 1. Birthday Cake Candles
 - **Description:** Find the number of tallest candles on a birthday cake.
-- **Solution:** Implemented to iterate through the list of candles, finding the maximum height and counting how many candles have that height.
+- **Solution:** The function `birthdayCakeCandles` sorts the array of candles, finds the tallest one, and counts its occurrences.

 ### 2. Number Line Jumps
 - **Description:** Determine if two kangaroos starting at different positions and jumping different distances will land at the same location after the same number of jumps.
-- **Solution:** Implemented using mathematical conditions to check if the kangaroos meet at any point.
+- **Solution:** The kangaroo function simulates each jump and checks if the two kangaroos land on the same position.

 ### 3. Viral Advertising
 - **Description:** Track the number of people who liked an advertisement over a period of days, where the number of shares triples each day.